oubino/locpix_points/README.rst

 This includes 50 items from each class from the digits and letters dataset in the folder data/ which will be used to demo the pipeline.

+Note results are given in terms of classes 0,...,6

+These can be mapped to their "real" class

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Integer
+     - Class
+   * - 0
+     - 1
+     - 2
+     - 3
+     - 4
+     - 5
+     - 6
+   * - Digit one
+     - Digit two
+     - Digit three
+     - Letter T
+     - Letter O
+     - Letter L
+     - Grid

 All pre-requisites and environment need to be installed as above.

 The following commands can then be run on the command line.